 Step #2: Form Guidelines

 “Draw imaginary lines from the tops of your earlobes (or the back of your sideburns, where your beard growth begins) to the corner of your mouth,” Fields says.
-If you don’t feel comfortable eyeballing it, use your finger and a bit of shave lather to trace said guidelines, rounding off the transition from your side burns to the proposed cheek line to avoid any unnaturally sharp angles.
+If you don’t feel comfortable eyeballing it, use your finger and a bit of Shave Cream to trace said guidelines, rounding off the transition from your side burns to the proposed cheek line to avoid any unnaturally sharp angles.
 People usually tend to shave their cheek line too low, so consider setting it a little higher than you might expect — worse comes to worst, you can always shave it lower later.

 Step #3: Trim, Then Shave

-Finally, if you prefer a more rounded cheek line (rather than an angular one), simply imagine a small curve going from the front of your sideburn to your cheek line— again, you can use your finger and some Shave Cream to trace said line, although a transparent Shave Butter can help here, too, since that curve can be hard to achieve without seeing where you’re going.
-Then, carefully trim away any hair above this imaginary line on both sides using electric clippers.
+Finally, if you prefer a more rounded cheek line (rather than an angular one), simply imagine a small curve going from the front of your sideburn to your cheek line — again, you can use your finger and some Shave Cream to trace said line, although a transparent Shave Butter can help here, too, since that curve can be hard to achieve without seeing where you’re going.
+Then, carefully trim away any hair above this line on both sides using electric clippers.
 (Optional again: Shave the trimmed area for extra smoothness.)